Vice Provost for Undergraduate Education

 BioSam Sax is a writer, performer, and educator currently serving as an ITALIC Lecturer at Stanford University.
 They're the author of Madness, winner of The National Poetry Series and ‘Bury It’ winner of the James Laughlin Award from the Academy of American Poets.
 They're the two time Bay Area Grand Slam Champion with poems published in The New York Times, Poetry Magazine, Granta and elsewhere.
 Sam's received fellowships from The National Endowment for the Arts, MacDowell, The Poetry Foundation, and a Wallace Stegner Fellowship from Stanford University.

 Current Research and Scholarly InterestsI study the environmental politics of hydrocarbon extraction sites in the Americas.
 These sites are inherently uncertain, both socially and ecologically.
-My research analyzes how science and politics are applied to managing these uncertainties.
-I argue that extraction-site politics demonstrate how colonial ideals inspire the management of fossil fuels and a number of other modern uncertainties.
+My research analyzes how science and politics are applied to these uncertainties.
+I argue that extraction-site politics demonstrate that colonial ideals still inspire responses to fossil fuels and a number of other modern uncertainties.